danieljiang0415/android_root/Wiki.md

-1,How to extract sony kernel and obtain symbol?
+1,How to extract sony kernel and obtain symbol?<br />

 binwalk zImage
 dd if=zImage bs=17248 skip=1 | gzip -cd > piggy